capitanh/common-ansible-role/README.md

 * Sets motd
 * Sets custom bash prompt
 * Enables ssh password authentication
-* Downloads and install micro editor
+* Downloads and install micro editor, bat (cat replacement) and some other shell utilities

 It also install following packages: